ElliotHoggard/FinalYearProject/README.md

 **Installation instructions**

-To run the application head to the dist folder where an executable exe called 'Build.exe' is located, this can be downloaded and ran.
+To run the application head to the dist folder where an executable exe called 'Build.exe' is located, this can be downloaded and ran without any software requirements.

 *Please note the exe file lacks certain functionalities due to compatibility issues, it is recommended to download all software requirements and run within a Python environment.*